MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **MotherboardUUIDHash** - A hash of a unique identifier for the motherboard.
 Allows us to classify data based on device pivot.

   - **Name** - The name of the device.
 Allows us to classify data based on device pivot.

+  - **NetworkCost** - Indicates network cost or type, such as metered or metered above cap

+  - **NetworkCountry** - The country code of the sender, based on the unscrubbed client IP address.

   - **NumProcPhysCores** - The number of physical cores on the machine.
 Allows us to classify data based on device pivot.